pief/PiStripe_uHAT/README.md

 ## Hardware

-The PiStripe uHAT is nowhere near a ready-to-buy product.
-Instead, consult the **Hardware** directory for the KiCad project files, including a parts list and the PCB ready for etching.
+The PiStripe uHAT is not a ready-to-buy product.
+In fact it's not even a product as such.
+Instead, it's a do-it-yourself project.
+Consult the **Hardware** directory for the KiCad project files, including a parts list and the PCB ready for etching.

 ## Software